SAP-samples/business-network-spatial-service-samples/GUIDE.md

 # Step 1: Create new map app

-In this step, you will a new project to build your Mapbox app with NSC Client.
+In this step, you will create a new project to build your Mapbox app with NSC Client.

 1. Open a Terminal or Command Prompt window and navigate to the space where you want to develop the app.
 Then create a new folder: